shafiamanzoor762/code-alpha/Task_1_emotion_recognition_from_speech/README.md

-# code-alpha
-## CodeAlpha - Exploring Machine Learning modules

-Here's a **complete `README.md`** for your **Emotion Recognition from Speech** project using MFCCs and a CNN + LSTM model.
-You can paste this directly into your GitHub repository.

----

 # 🎙️ Emotion Recognition from Speech using Deep Learning

 This project detects human emotions from raw audio using deep learning and speech signal processing techniques.
 It extracts MFCC (Mel-Frequency Cepstral Coefficients) features from `.wav` files and trains a CNN-LSTM hybrid model for classification.